- Founded in 1993

 - Average class size: 12

 - Innovative teachers

-Founded twenty-three years ago by Diane Goudie and Eleanor Moore, Linden is the only school in Canada created to incorporate cutting-edge research on girls' educational needs, from primary to secondary school.
+Founded twenty-four years ago by Diane Goudie and Eleanor Moore, Linden is the only school in Canada created to incorporate cutting-edge research on girls' educational needs, from primary to secondary school.
 The school's academically challenging program and unique girl-centred philosophy ensures that girls and young women feel empowered to discover their intellectual curiosity, take risks, and develop the confidence to find their voice.